AshV/AshV.github.IO/Create-Your-Own-XrmToolBox-Plugins-Dynamics-365/ReadMe.md

 [XrmToolBox](https://www.xrmtoolbox.com) has plenty of useful plugins, and awesome people like you from community keep adding new plugins to solve Dynamics 365 developer's day to day hurdles and make them more productive.

 Recently I was working on a XrmToolBox plugin (have a look on GitHub [Dynamics 365 Bulk Solution Exporter](https://github.com/AshV/Dynamics365BulkSolutionExporter/)).
 Let me share my learning experience with you.
-I would like to thank [Santish Bhagat](https://github.com/santoshCRM) who has already devloped many solutions for the Dynamics Community, has helped me in connection related issues, and [Shabbir Hussain](https://www.facebook.com/shabbir.WinSoft) who is young and energetic coder, has helped me in Windows Forms related stuff.
+I would like to thank [Santosh Bhagat](https://github.com/santoshCRM) who has already devloped many solutions for the Dynamics Community, has helped me in connection related issues, and [Shabbir Hussain](https://www.facebook.com/shabbir.WinSoft) who is young and energetic coder, has helped me in Windows Forms related stuff.
 XrmToolBox is basically a class library, you can create your plugin in 2 ways.

 1. Start by taking a class library project and installing [XrmToolBoxPackage](https://www.nuget.org/packages/XrmToolBoxPackage/) using nuget.
 You need to create one Custom Windows Form Control in this approach.
 I created [Dynamics 365 Bulk Solution Exporter](https://github.com/AshV/Dynamics365BulkSolutionExporter/) this way, because tempalte was not available back then.